Montana Manning: Life and career

 When Montana Manning was five years old, her mother enrolled her in a weekly drama school, which Manning "absolutely loved".
-Manning then attended Sylvia Young Theatre School during weekends and, at 16, she achieved an extra role in the 2005 film Harry Potter and the Goblet of Fire; the director chose her out of the extras to have a speaking role, but it was cut out of the film, which she was upset about.
+Manning then attended Sylvia Young Theatre School during weekends and, at 16, she achieved an extra role in the 2005 film Harry Potter and the Goblet of Fire.
 When she was 21, Manning got an agent and at 23 she appeared in an episode of the soap opera EastEnders.
 She played the role of Katia in the 2011 slasher film Demons Never Die.
 Manning is also a singer and was part of the pop girl group "Cookie".
 The group, including Manning, toured with Girls Aloud.

 In November 2011, it was announced that Manning had joined the cast of the soap opera Hollyoaks as new character Jodie Wilde, with her first appearance airing the following month.
 Manning believed that she and Jodie both shared the same drive as she called herself "very ambitious".
 Manning said that she would not want to sing on the soap as she wanted to keep her singing career separate.
 Manning grew close to her colleague Holly Weston (Ash Kane) whilst working on the soap.
 Jodie's main storyline was being in a love triangle with established characters Dodger Savage (Danny Mac) and Texas Longford (Bianca Hendrickse-Spendlove).
 In May 2012, Manning confirmed on Twitter that she had left Hollyoaks after a five-month stint, and she added, "Seriously Thank you to everyone for all the #TEXIE love... it was so much fun".
 Hollyoaks producer Emma Smithwick later revealed in an interview that Manning was always meant to have a short stint on the soap due to her character only being brought in for a specific storyline.